atmikshetty/In-Vigilator/ReadMe.md

-# E Proctoring System built using Mediapipe and Flask
+# E Proctoring System

+Technologies used: Python, Flask, Mediapipe, SMTP, PostgreSQL

 To run the application using Docker, run the following command: